 The WA Early Childhood Fellowship Program is focused on increasing the representation and power of people of color, particularly people from Black, Indigenous, Latinx and Pacific Islander communities in early childhood policy spaces.
 We recognize that within communities of color there are differing levels of privilege.
 We seek to prioritize fellows from communities most impacted by systemic oppression who lack sufficient representation in policy decision-making in Washington state.

-We have a broad definition of early childhood that encompasses family well-being, social/emotional health, cognitive development, physical health, mental health, attachment, child care, education, and enrichment for all children pre-natal to age five.
+We have a broad definition of early childhood that encompasses family well-being, social/emotional health, cognitive development, physical health, mental health, attachment, child care, education and enrichment for all children pre-natal to age 5.

 What does “mid-career” mean?

 We define “mid-career” as individuals for whom at least two of the following statements are true:

 Five or more years of professional experience in early childhood work, policy work, healthcare, social services, community organizing, or a related field.

 Direct experience in a leadership role with a coalition or advocacy organization